 If the frames are subjected to the marine environment it is advisable to soak all items in a bath of fresh water for a couple of hours.
 This will help loosen and dissolve any residue salt deposits.
 After the parts have been dried more cleaning may be required on the frame.

-The next job is to check the condition of the window and seal.
+You can then check the condition of the window and seal.
 Most windows nowadays are made from Perspex.
 This is an excellent material but does deteriorate over a long period of time.
 If you wish to replace it, draw around it onto brown paper and send it to us for a quotation.

 Step 3: Take Measurements from the Aluminium Window Frame and Glass